JacobThwaites/LOTR-Risk/server/README.md

 # Lord of the Rings Risk - Server

-API for the Lord of the Rings Risk project, using TypeScript, Express and SQLite.
+API for the Lord of the Rings Risk project.
+Built using TypeScript, Express and MySQL.

 ### Running Locally